Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

     - Service JSON
     - BigQuery Workload Identity Federation (WIF) <Lifecycle status="managed" />

-Setup for all of these authentication methods is done in the [global connections account settings](/docs/cloud/connect-data-platform/about-connections), rather than single sign-on or integration settings.
+These authentication methods are set up in the [global connections account settings](/docs/cloud/connect-data-platform/about-connections), rather than single sign-on or integration settings.

 When you create a new BigQuery connection, you will be presented with two schema options for the connection (both use the same adapter):